DVDs and multimedia materials

 |dvd RC394.A5U5||Unknown white male (documentary on missing persons)|

-How audio-visual material is described in SAULCAT, the Library catalogue
+How audio-visual material is described in the Library collections

 DVD and video playback equipment with integral headphones is provided on Level 2 beside the Audio-Visual Collection.
 The remote controls for this equipment are available from the IT Service Desk on Level 2 during service hours.